stkevintan/BaiduMapProxyServer/README.md

-# Baidu_API
+# BaiduMapProxyServer
-A Simple Baidu Map Search Proxy Service written by Node.js
+A Proxy Server based in Node.js and MongoDB to hide user's personal information when using Baidu Map Services.